kieranpotts/rootfiles/docs/en/workflow.md

 # Change Management Workflow

-Change management is the process of managing a software change request through its lifecycle, from reporting through development and integraion to release.
+Change management is the process of managing a software change request through its life cycle, from reporting through development and integraion to release.
 The process is dependent on supporting infrastructure — typically version control systems and issue trackers — and policies such as branch naming conventions and code review procedures.

 For the Nero project we follow the [SrcFlow](https://github.com/srcflow/srcflow) process to manage change in the software.